shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/seller-detected-site-domain-report.md

 ### Download the report data directly to a file

 The most common way to download reporting data involves using the `report_id` in a call the **report-download** service, which returns reporting data directly in the file format you specify.
 In the `curl` call below, we use the `-o` option to specify that the report be saved in a file named `huge-report.csv`.
-For more details, see the [curl](./api-semantics.md) documentation.
+For more details, see the **Using cURL** section in [API Semantics](./api-semantics.md).

 ```
 $ curl -b cookies -o huge-report.csv "https://api.appnexus.com/report-download?id=8d3697d23c87e5bebd44370630162990"